Year-Up-United-SPR-2025/Workshops/CarDealershipDatabase/Readme.md

 # Roadmap 🏗️
 1. I started by reviewing the documentation to determine the essential components for the car dealership database.
 This helped me outline the necessary tables, relationships, and initial data required for a functional design.
-2. Created my First SQL File named 'Der'
+2. Created my First SQL File named 'Deal'